 As you go up the hierarchy of video camcorders, you’ll see the prices rise too.
 This is unavoidable, but hopefully you can strike a balance between price and features that keeps you happy.
 If you’re happy with 1080p HD footage you’ll be able to pick something highly professional up for a reasonable price, but if it’s 4K or even 8K you’re after, you’ll need to increase your budget to compensate.

 The cameras we’ve assembled in the guide below represent the best camcorders across the spectrum, from stunningly high-definition premium shooters like the Panasonic HC-X2000, to budget-friendly options like the Sony HDR-CX405, and video cameras that are ideal for active lifestyles such as the GoPro Hero8 Black.
-And if you want to take your photography beyond film and video, then check our guide to the best camera in 2022.
+And if you want to take your photography beyond film and video, then check our guide to the best cameras.

 The Panasonic HC-X2000 is the best camcorder out there right now.
 As such it's not cheap but that's because this is what's called a prosumer model – straddling the lines between professional quality and consumer usability.
 This does it all, from 4K image quality at 60 fps to 24x optical zoom.
 You can enjoy relatively easy use with the removable handle which comes with a really useful LED light that's diffused for a professional lighting finish, even in a rush.